Why we need a new public high school in Canada Bay

 Parents have a right to expect a good public education for their children

-Concord High School opened in 1980, ten years after the government purchased the property, and the school in Wentworth Point is due to open in 2024, six years after being funded by the government in 2018.
-On that record, action on a second high school within Canada Bay LGA is now urgent.
+Concord High School, the only public secondary school in the catchment now, already does not meet existing demand.
+Concord High opened in 1980, ten years after the government purchased the property.
+The school in Wentworth Point is due to open in 2024, six years after being funded by the government in 2018.
+On those precedents, action on a second high school within Canada Bay LGA is now urgent.

 Planning for a new local secondary school must begin now in order to meet the additional educational need that we know is coming.
 Because of NSW government inaction, Council must act to commission an independent study surveying residents to determine the level of public school places that residents will need for their children.